webpolis/angular-treecursive/README.md

 </treecursive>
 ```
 Essentially this will tell the directive to use ng-if for hiding collapsed branched instead of ng-show.
 The subtle
-differencs is that ng-show will always render the HTML but may choose to hide it using CSS, where as ng-if postpones
+difference is that ng-show will always render the HTML but may choose to hide it using CSS, where as ng-if postpones
 the rendering of the HTML until it's visible (and removes it when it is no longer visible).
 For large trees which
 are initially collapsed, the lazy-render option will greatly speed up processing.